mrexodia/vision-server/README.md

   - `VNDetectFaceCaptureQualityRequest` - Face quality scoring
   - `VNDetectBarcodesRequest` - Barcode and QR code detection
   - `VNClassifyImageRequest` - Object classification
-  - `VNGenerateObjectnessBasedSaliencyImageRequest` - Object saliency
-  - `VNGenerateAttentionBasedSaliencyImageRequest` - Attention saliency

-### Response Format
-All coordinates use normalized values (0.0 to 1.0) where:
-- (0, 0) is the bottom-left corner
-- (1, 1) is the top-right corner
-- This matches Vision framework's coordinate system

 ## Troubleshooting